 - Adding a new driver to your policy

 - Adding a new car to your policy

 - If you’re buying a new line of insurance

-Buying car insurance isn’t an activity we look forward to, but it’s a requirement and it’s important to our financial security.
-Understanding the pros and cons of the different shopping methods as well as the coverage and limits of your policy are important before making a decision.
+Buying car insurance isn't an activity we look forward to, but it's a requirement and it's important to our financial security.
+Understanding the pros and cons of the different shopping methods as well as the coverage and limits of your policy is important before making a decision.

 Be sure to check out ratings and reviews of the companies you're considering, and remember, it's not just about price.
 See which companies other drivers rate as the best car insurance companies.

 The content on this site is offered only as a public service to the web community and does not constitute solicitation or provision of legal advice.
 This site should not be used as a substitute for obtaining legal advice from an insurance company or an attorney licensed or authorized to practice in your jurisdiction.
 You should always consult a suitably qualified attorney regarding any specific legal problem or matter.
 The comments and opinions expressed on this site are of the individual author and may not reflect the opinions of the insurance company or any individual attorney.